 Art critic Robert Hughes described Aboriginal Art as the “last great art movement of the 20th Century” and can be likened to other ground-breaking art movements such as the impressionists in Paris in the late 19th Century.
 However, unlike art movements of the past, the growth of Aboriginal art shows no signs of abating in the 21st Century.

 Indigenous Australian art is the oldest ongoing form of artistic expression in the world.
 The earliest forms of Aboriginal art were rock carvings and paintings, body painting and ground designs.
-There are engravings on cave walls in Arnhem Land dating back at least 40,000 years - quite amazing when the cave art in Dordogne’s Vézère valley in France is roughly 12,000 years old.
+There are engravings on cave walls in Arnhem Land dating back at least 60,000 years - quite amazing when the cave art in Dordogne’s Vézère valley in France is roughly 12,000 years old!
 The ancient rock art and engravings depict figures, birds, animals, mythological creatures and non-figurative designs.
 Paintings and engravings of more recent origin sometimes lie next to these ancient paintings, or even partly cover them.

 Today, Aboriginal art ranges across a wide variety of media and reflects the richness and diversity of Indigenous culture and the distinct differences between the language groups and geographic landscapes.

 Aboriginal art is incredibly captivating, expressive and much more than just dots!